influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/setup.md

 [Contact the InfluxData Sales team]({{< cta-link >}}) to request an InfluxDB Cloud Dedicated cluster.
-When your cluster is deployed, your InfluxData account representative provides the following:
+When your cluster is deployed, InfluxData sends you an email inviting you to join your cluster.
+Use the link provided in the email to accept the invitation and create your InfluxDB Cloud Dedicated account.

-- An **Auth0 login** to authenticate access to your cluster
+After accepting the invitation and creating an account, InfluxData provides the following information:

 - Your InfluxDB Cloud Dedicated **account ID**
 - Your InfluxDB Cloud Dedicated **cluster ID**
 - Your InfluxDB Cloud Dedicated **cluster URL**

 ## Download, install, and configure the influxctl CLI

 The [`influxctl` CLI](/influxdb/cloud-dedicated/reference/cli/influxctl/)
 provides a simple way to manage your InfluxDB Cloud Dedicated cluster from a command line.
 It lets you perform administrative tasks such as managing